Panthera pardus tulliana: Threats

+Since 2016, P. p. tulliana has been listed as Endangered on the IUCN Red List, as the wild population is estimated at less than 1,000 mature individuals.

-P. p. tulliana is threatened by poaching, depletion of prey base due to poaching, human disturbance such as presence of military and training of troops in border areas, and habitat loss due to deforestation, fire, agricultural expansion, overgrazing, and infrastructure development.
+The subspecies is threatened by poaching, depletion of prey base due to poaching, human disturbance such as presence of military and training of troops in border areas, and habitat loss due to deforestation, fire, agricultural expansion, overgrazing, and infrastructure development.

 In the 1980s, anti-personnel mines were deployed along the northern part of the Iran-Iraq border to deter people from entering the area.
 Leopards roaming the area are safe from poachers and industrial development, but at least two individuals are known to have stepped on mines and been killed.
 The main threat in northern Iraq is deforestation, which in the early 2020s is being worsened by an economic crisis.

 In April 2001, an adult female was shot on the border to Kabardino-Balkaria; her two cubs were captured and taken to Novosibirsk Zoo in Russia.

 Between 2004 and 2007, a total of 85 leopard skins were seen being offered in markets in Kabul.

 Leopards were known to live on the Meghri Ridge in the extreme south of Armenia, where only one individual was imaged by a camera trap between August 2006 and April 2007, but no signs of other leopards were found during track surveys conducted over an area of 296.9 km2.
-The local prey base could support 4–10 individuals.
+The local prey base could support 4 – 10 individuals.
 But the combined impact of poaching, disturbance caused by livestock breeding, gathering of edible plants and mushrooms, deforestation and human-induced wild fires was so high that the tolerance limits of leopards was exceeded.